rumpelsepp/blog/content/blog/2020-09-12-software-philosophy.md

   If things are reused, they naturally improve over time and your software benefits.
 * (Re-)Read the code you have written and the code written by others.
   Restructure complex parts and do little cleanups regularly.
-* Try hard writing readable code in the first place and don't clean it up later.
+* Try hard writing readable code in the first place and don't promise to clean it up later.
   The problem with this is: You won't cleanup anything!

 ## The Power of (Good) Defaults